Agnes-Lain/Agnes-Lain/README.md

 But the world of code is like an ocean here 🌊 , we never know how deep and wide it can be...well, I try to dive a bit each day to find out a pixel of it 🍰 ...it will take me quite times I guess, but the good news is...I will never get bord 🌈

 - 🔭 I’m currently working on
-    - a small gamer platform
+    - a social gamer platform to test the use of API with stimulus controllers.
-    - an e-commerce shop sample
+    - an e-commerce shop sample with Spree / Solidus
     - help to fix some bugs of "side-ninja" and develop few features for it.(platforms for sideprojects).

 - 🌱 I’m currently learning
-    - react
+    - Python, to prepare a Data Science bootcamp from January.
-    - tests for rails
+    - tests for rails.
+    - Ajax tricks for rails, with stimulus controller, async/await, etc...
     - things catch my eyes from newsletter or forums...

 - 🤔 I’m looking for help with almost everthing I don't understand, and a job